kirankunapuli/kirankunapuli/README.md

 Kaggle Kernels Expert.
 Top 1%.
 Best rank 247 out of 101,411.
 1 Gold, 1 Silver and 3 Bronze medals.

-Ranked among top 50 in user rankings on Analytics Vidhya.
+Ranked among the top 50 in user rankings on Analytics Vidhya.
 Best rank 35 out of 8,711.

 ### About me

 - 🔭 I’m currently working on training and deploying real-time ranking and bidding models.

-- 🌱 I’m currently learning GCP services and about how to deploy a model using GCP.
+- 🌱 I’m currently learning how to apply LLM techniques and deploy them in production for a business use case.

 - 👯 I’m looking to collaborate on interesting ML hackathons.